 Chatuchak Weekend Market (ตลาดจตุจักร)

-One of the largest weekend markets in the world: 15,000 stalls across 35 sections covering antiques, plants, vintage clothing, ceramics, and street food.
+One of the largest weekend markets in the world, with 15,000 stalls across 35 sections covering antiques, plants, vintage clothing, ceramics, and street food.
 BTS Mo Chit or MRT Chatuchak Park.
-The scale is real: go with specific sections in mind or a firm time limit, or both.
+The scale is real, so go with specific sections in mind or a firm time limit, or both.

 Or Tor Kor is not a tourist market.
-It is where Bangkok’s serious cooks and hotel chefs buy their produce, which is why the mangosteen here is stacked by grade, the nam dok mai mangoes have their own dedicated display, and the dried goods section includes things you won’t find labeled in any language you recognize.
-That’s the point of going.
+It is where Bangkok’s serious cooks and hotel chefs buy their produce.
+That’s why the mangosteen here is stacked by grade, the nam dok mai mangoes have their own dedicated display, and the dried goods section includes things you won’t find labeled in any language you recognize.
+That’s the reason to go.

 It’s a ten-minute walk from Chatuchak, open daily, and the small cooked food section at the back serves regional dishes from across Thailand with a level of quality that reflects its clientele.
 There is no performance here.
 What you see is what Bangkok actually eats.